top of page

 _edited.jpg

 I primarily beta read YA and adult fiction.
-This includes novels, novellas, short stories, and micro-fiction.
-I have the most experience with fantasy, urban fantasy, paranormal, contemporary romance, dystopian, suspense/horror, and literary gothic.
+This includes novels, novellas, and short stories.
+I have the most experience with fantasy, urban fantasy, paranormal, romance, dystopian, suspense/horror, and literary gothic.
 I accept works with nearly every type of content, but please include content warnings with your request so I can make an informed decision.

-I do not offer beta reading for nonfiction or for fiction centered on modern religious/political themes.
+I do not offer beta reading for nonfiction or memoirs, and I will decline work on any project found to have used generative AI.
+Please see FAQ for more details.
 If you are unsure whether your writing falls under my expertise, contact me with a description of your work.

-New clients are offered a free sample review of the first chapter (up to 2,500 words) for works 50k words or over.
+New clients are offered a free sample review and beta summary of the first chapter (up to 3,000 words) for works 50k words or over.
 Note that this will not reflect the extent of a full beta read, but if you are satisfied with my commenting style, the sample will be used to help determine your final quote.

 General Read

-A general read is one read-through that looks for common issues and areas to focus on in rewrites.
+A general read is one read-through that notes issues and areas to focus on in rewrites.
 This is recommended for authors who want publishing-focused feedback to implement as they see fit.
 I will:

 • Screech at plot & logic holes and offer sticks to patch them accordingly.